Salivary gland cancer

 You will have regular check-ups once your treatment has finished.
-These will often continue for several years, regularly at first and then less often.
-Let your doctor know if you have any problems or notice any symptoms between visits.
+These will probably continue for several years.

-When you are diagnosed with cancer, and during your treatment, you are likely to experience a number of different emotions, from shock and disbelief to fear and anger.
-At times emotions can be overwhelming and hard to control.
-These feelings are natural and it is important to be able to express them.
+You may have many different emotions, from shock and disbelief to fear and anger.
+At times these feelings can be overwhelming and hard to control.
+But they are natural and it’s important to be able to express them.

-Everyone has their own way of coping with difficult situations; some people find it helpful to talk to family or friends, while others prefer to seek help from people who are less involved with their situation.
+Everyone has their own way of coping.
+Some people find it helps to talk to family or friends, while others get help from people outside their situation.
+Sometimes it’s helpful to share your experiences at a local cancer support group.
+You may want to talk to our cancer support specialists free on 0808 808 00 00, Monday to Friday, 9am–8pm.
 Some people prefer to keep their feelings to themselves.

 Let's Face It

 Let's Face It is a support network for people with facial disfigurements.